Supervisor Liability for Acts of Subordinates (42 U.S.C. § 1983)

 • Negligent hiring or appointment

-A supervisor can be held liable for the actions of the employee if he is guilty of negligence in the appointment of such sub-agent.
+A supervisor can be liable for the actions of the employee if he is guilty of negligence in the appointment of such sub-agent.
 The negligence can include a decision to hire an employee despite knowledge of wrongful conduct of the employee.

 • Cooperate or authorize the unlawful conduct